tholok97/imt3005-project-cicd/README.md

 The goal of the project is to experiment with CI/CD using OpenStack, Jenkins and Beaker.
 I'm trying to accomplish an infrastructure with a Puppet Master, a Jenkins server and an application server that runs CI/CD on any changes made, and ultimately deploys them into production.

-Please see [the report](./report) for more details about the project itself.
+Please see [the report](./report.pdf) for more details about the project itself.
+It was created from the LaTeX found in `report/`.

 ## Structure